intel/scikit-learn-intelex/_sources/algorithms.rst.txt

 Support Vector Machine (SVM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library SVM <https://software.intel.com/en-us/daal-programming-guide-support-vector-machine-classifier>`__
+Parameters and semantics are described in |onedal-dg-svm|_.

 Note: For the labels parameter, data is formatted as -1s and 1s

-Examples:
+.. rubric:: Examples:

 - `Single-Process SVM
   <https://github.com/IntelPython/daal4py/blob/master/examples/svm_batch.py>`__